Why Do I Need Healthy Boundaries? From SLC Therapist Christy Kobe, LCSW, CCTP, Utah Therapist

 The 2 books shown on this page by Nedra Glover Tawwab and Melissa Urban are excellent places to start with deepening your understanding of boundaries and how to effectively set them.

-Working with an experienced SLC therapist can help you identify what areas of your life and relationships could benefit from setting and holding some new boundaries.
+Working with an experienced Salt Lake City therapist can empower you by helping you to identify what areas of your life and relationships could benefit from setting and holding some new boundaries.
 If you’re interested in receiving additional support with setting and holding boundaries from a SLC therapist or a Utah therapist, please reach out to me here through my contact form to get in touch with me most quickly, or you may also email or call me to request to schedule your 45 minute phone consultation.

 If you would like to learn more about what I do to provide my clients with the highest quality therapy services, click here to read this article.

 Christy Kobe, LCSW, CCTP, EMDR Therapist Utah, is a Salt Lake City therapist who has been practicing in the SLC area since Spring 2003.
-In addition to completing her licensure as a Licensed Clinical Social Worker (LCSW), Christy has completed certification as a Certified Clinical Trauma Professional (CCTP), completed training and certification as an EMDR (Eye Movement Desensitization and Reprocessing) Therapist, completed in-depth clinical training on Polyvagal Theory Informed Trauma Therapy, completed a certification training to help clients struggling to deal with an individual with a personality disorder in their lives, completed all of the Gottman Couples Method Therapy trainings through The Gottman Institute, completed a certificate in Trauma-Informed Parent Child Interaction Therapy at The Trauma Center in Boston, MA, and completed extensive clinical training on the treatment of trauma and attachment taught by international experts on these subjects.
+In addition to completing her licensure as a Licensed Clinical Social Worker (LCSW), Christy has completed certification as a Certified Clinical Trauma Professional (CCTP), completed training and certification as an EMDR (Eye Movement Desensitization and Reprocessing) Therapist which you can learn more about here, completed in-depth clinical training on Polyvagal Theory Informed Trauma Therapy, completed a certification training to help clients struggling to deal with an individual with a personality disorder in their lives, completed all of the Gottman Couples Method Therapy trainings through The Gottman Institute which you can learn more about here, completed a certificate in Trauma-Informed Parent Child Interaction Therapy at The Trauma Center in Boston, MA, and completed extensive clinical training on the treatment of trauma and attachment taught by international experts on these subjects.

-She works with sensitive, high achieving, perfectionistic, or progressive women who are stressed, overwhelmed, burned out, and afraid they are about to break.
+She works with sensitive, high achieving, perfectionistic, or progressive women who are stressed, overwhelmed, burned out, and afraid they are about to break which you can learn more about here.
 She is especially passionate about working with clients who have experienced complex trauma, childhood trauma, relational trauma, or religious trauma, including developmental trauma, preverbal trauma, and emotional neglect.
+You can learn more about her unique approach and what it’s like to work with her here.
 Please reach out to request a consultation if you would like to explore the possibility of partnering with her as your therapist.

 Please note that I will receive a small amount on purchases made from my website in return for directing people to the books I recommend most highly as an experienced therapist.
 However, I have been recommending these book to my clients, friends and family with no compensation for years, and will continue to recommend these particular book even if I don’t receive any compensation whatsoever.